NifTK/NiftyNet/config/README.md

 For 2-D inputs, the third dimension of `volume_padding_size` should be set to `0`, e.g. `volume_padding_size=M,N,0`.
 `volume_padding_size=M` is a shortcut for 3-D inputs, equivalent to `volume_padding_size=M,M,M`.
+The same amount of padding will be removed when before writing the output volume.

 ###### `window_sampling`
 Type of sampler used to generate image windows from each image volume: